vhaudiquet/BladePlayer/README.md

 services : files on your phone, [Spotify], and more.

 Blade is available on [Google Play], or [here on GitHub].
+It seems to also be on [IzzySoft F-Droid], and to stay up to date there.
+Other repos like [Aptoide] or even [ApkPure], [ApkCombo] are not recommended because they don't seem to stay up to date fast, and i can't check if they modified the `apk` before publishing it.

 <div align="center" style="text-align: center;">
   <img src="https://valou3433.fr/blade0.png" width="350" style="max-width: 350;"/>